 - Amendments: In cases where proposed changes are made to a project’s design or scope, we determine if those changes require an amendment to the existing permit, or a new permit altogether.
 Some changes, such as those that substantially alter the project footprint or result in changes to assessed environmental impacts, may require additional Indigenous, public and/or stakeholder consultation.
 Changes to stamped and approved building permit drawings may require an amendment to an existing building permit.

 - Extensions: Approved project permits are only valid for a fixed time period, during which substantial construction must begin and be completed.
 If an applicant needs to extend this period, they must make a request at least 40 business days prior to the expiry date.

-- Varying construction hours: Typically, all permitted construction activities within the port authority’s jurisdiction may only take place from Monday to Saturday between 7:00 a.m. and 8:00 p.m., excluding statutory holidays.
+- Varying construction hours: Typically, all permitted construction activities within the port authority’s jurisdiction may only take place from Monday to Saturday between 7:00 a.m. and 8:00 p.m., excluding Sundays and holidays.
 If an applicant needs to extend construction hours beyond those pre-determined times, they must first submit a request, including supporting rationale.

 |Applying for a permit amendment or extension?
 Please refer to the technical guidelines for Construction Outside of Regular Work Hours (August 2022) and include the following: